 The Hearing Program at Nationwide Children’s offers a variety of services including:

 Patients with sensorineural hearing loss are assessed by our team of hearing experts in this specialty clinic, including an otolaryngologist, audiologist, speech-language pathologist, registered nurse, social worker and the Hearing Program Coordinator.
-We offer hearing clinics at our main campus and Dublin Close To Home Center on Venture Dr.
+Our clinic is located on the main campus.

 Our Audiology Department offers a full range of services for children of all ages.
 In addition to diagnostic testing, our audiologists are experts in pediatric hearing aids and cochlear implants.